BenziAhamed/Plist/README.md

 [![License](https://img.shields.io/cocoapods/l/Plist.svg?style=flat)](http://cocoapods.org/pods/Plist)
 [![Platform](https://img.shields.io/cocoapods/p/Plist.svg?style=flat)](http://cocoapods.org/pods/Plist)

 A simple Swift library to work with plist files and data.
 Inspired by SwitfyJSON.

+## Changes in this fork

+Updated to Swift 3.0.
+NSDictionary in Swift 3 subscript does not return AnyObject, but instead return Any.
+Returned object must be casted to AnyObject before any more subscripting.

 ## Usage